 About Rohan Watson Counselling & Coaching

 Rohan Watson is a member of the Australian Counselling Association and a general member of the International Association of Applied Neuroscience.
 He holds qualifications in Psychology, Counselling and Education from Monash University and the University of Southern Queensland.
-Rohan is currently researching a Master’s thesis focusing on early intervention mental wellbeing in SMEs.
+His current research for a Master’s thesis focuses on early intervention mental wellbeing in workplaces of Australian SMEs.

-As a Psychotherapist, Counsellor and Mental Health Researcher, Rohan is dedicated to helping unlock the potential in people to live life happily and more purposefully.
-Genuinely caring, Rohan offers a safe and private transformational counselling setting for achievement of positive client-desired outcomes.
+As a Psychotherapist, Counsellor and Mental Health Researcher, Rohan helps unlock the potential in people to live happily and purposefully.
+Rohan is genuinely caring.
+He offers a safe, private and professional counselling setting for positive client transformations and outcomes.

-Rohan is experienced in supporting people from all walks and seasons of life and has a proactive track-record of serving his community.
-This includes programs coaching and mentoring young people from diverse backgrounds, and the present delivery of counselling services for a not-for-profit organisation caring for persons with cancer and their families.
+Rohan supports people from all walks and seasons of life.
+He has a proactive track-record of serving his community.
+This includes coaching and mentoring young people from very diverse backgrounds.
+As well, he presently delivers counselling services for a not-for-profit organisation caring for persons with cancer and their families.

-Facilitating and delivering mental health programs across rural and remote Australia has given Rohan unique insights into the needs of rural communities.
-This has extended to currently conducting counselling services for a specially funded rural community support program alongside GPs and other allied health professionals.
+Rohan has facilitated and delivered mental health programs across rural and remote Australia.
+This has given him unique insights into the mental wellness needs of rural communities.
+He currently conducts counselling services for a specially funded rural community support program alongside GPs and other allied health professionals.

-Rohan also provides professional psychotherapy services to employees at all levels nationally through EAP based services.
-As well, he has a special interest in delivering online mental wellness life-skills programs.
+Additionally, he delivers professional psychotherapy services to employees at all levels nationally through EAP based services.
+Rohan is a highly sought-after Marriage Counsellor, Relationship Therapist and Workplace Wellbeing Mentor.
+He also has a special interest in delivering online mental wellness life-skills programs.

 Help sought early hastens wellness recovery

-Trauma, depression, anxiety, lingering sickness, grief, loneliness and relationship breakdown are common to humankind and our thinking and behaviour can alter because of any one those conditions.
-To put that into perspective on just one particular level, did you know that each year close to 5 million Australians will encounter a mental health challenge?
+Trauma, depression, anxiety, lingering sickness, grief, loneliness and relationship breakdown are common to humankind.
+Our thinking and behaviour can alter because of any one those conditions.
+For perspective, did you know that each year close to 5 million Australians will encounter a mental health challenge?